Javadyakuza/Octus-Integration-Guide/concepts.md

 # credit backend

-- Credit backends are a set of backend scripts that, in addition to their other responsibilities, are responsible for deploying event contracts and manually equalizing balances between associated networks during a transaction.
+- Credit backends are a set of backend scripts that, in addition to their other responsibilities, are responsible for deploying event contracts, manually equalizing balances between associated networks during a transaction and [releasing or minting](#operational-differences-between-alien-tokens-and-native-tokens-in-everscale) tokens on recipient network.

 ### [EVM-to-EVER ⏎](./EVM-to-EVER.md)